Purpose

 Notice

-Execute the following command to create the file
+Run the following command to create a file named

-column_conv.csvin the/home/admin/test_csvdirectory on the machine where you will log into the OBServer node.[admin@xxx /home/admin/external_csv]# vi column_conv.csvThe content of the file is as follows:
+column_conv.csvin the/home/admin/test_csvdirectory on the server where the OBServer node is located.[admin@xxx /home/admin/external_csv]# vi column_conv.csvThe content of the file is as follows:

 Notice

-secure_file_priv, you can only modify this global variable via a local Unix Socket connection to the database.
-For more information, see secure_file_priv.Execute the following command to log in to the machine where the OBServer node is located.
+secure_file_privsystem variable by using a local Unix socket connection.
+For more information, see secure_file_priv.Run the following command to log in to the server where the OBServer node is located.

-oracle001using a local Unix Socket connection.obclient -S /home/admin/oceanbase/run/sql.sock -usys@oracle001 -p******Execute the following SQL command to set the import path to
+oracle001tenant by using a local Unix socket connection.obclient -S /home/admin/oceanbase/run/sql.sock -usys@oracle001 -p******Run the following SQL command to set the import path to

 /home/admin/test_csv.SET GLOBAL secure_file_priv = "/home/admin/test_csv";